UniFormal/MMT/src/frameit-mmt/README.md

 ## REST API

-We use JSON for both payload and return values.
+We use UTF-8-encoded JSON for both HTTP request and response bodies.

 ### Endpoints

 - <details><summary><code>POST /fact/add</code>: make a new fact known to the server</summary>

-  - payload: a fact JSON object as detailled above without the "ref" field
+  - request: a fact JSON object as detailed above without the "ref" field
-  - return value: a fact reference JSON object
+  - response a fact reference JSON object

   </details>

 - <details><summary><code>GET /fact/list</code>: retrieve all facts known to the server</summary>

-  - payload: none
+  - request: none
-  - return value: a JSON array containing fact JSON objects
+  - response a JSON array containing fact JSON objects

   </details>

 - <details><summary><code>GET /scroll/list</code>: retrieve all scrolls known to the server</summary>

-  - payload: none
+  - request: none
-  - return value: a JSON array containing scroll JSON objects
+  - response a JSON array containing scroll JSON objects

   </details>

 - <details><summary><code>POST /scroll/apply</code>: apply (i.e. use) a scroll and add acquired facts to situation theory</summary>

-  - payload: scroll application JSON object
+  - request: scroll application JSON object
-  - return value: a JSON array of fact JSON objects
+  - response a JSON array of fact JSON objects

   </details>

 - <details><summary><code>POST /scroll/dynamic</code>: get dynamic information on a scroll given a (possibly partial) scroll application</summary>

-  - payload: scroll application JSON object
+  - request: scroll application JSON object
-  - return value: a scroll JSON object
+  - response a scroll JSON object

   Note that the return value differs from the scroll as output by `/scroll/list` making this endpoint useful after all.
   Namely, all fact and scroll labels, all fact types, and all fact definitions are subject to being dynamically adapted to the (possibly) partial scroll application.